 Adding UI Elements and Functionality

 After the initial setup of your project, the next step is to animate it with user interface elements and features.
-The structure of a user interface for an Android application consists of a hierarchy comprised of View and ViewGroup objects.
-Here, ViewGroup acts as containers that establish the structural layout design.
+While traditional Android development relied on a hierarchy of View and ViewGroup objects, modern development increasingly utilizes Jetpack Compose to build UIs directly with Kotlin code.
 To maintain functionality on different screen sizes across devices, it’s essential to specify view dimensions using relative units such as density-independent pixels.

 Testing and Debugging the App

-- Simulate a wide array of configurations for virtual android devices during your testing phase
+- Simulate a wide array of configurations for virtual Android devices during your testing phase

 - Verify that your app meets both quality standards and complies with Google Play policies